msali123/apc-llc.github.io/_posts/2012-04-17-openacc-and-pgi-accelerator-course-milan-italy.md

 thumbnail_path: blog/
 ---

-Applied Parallel Computing LLC delivered OpenACC and PGI Accelerator course at .
+Applied Parallel Computing LLC delivered OpenACC and PGI Accelerator course at Milan, Italy.

 Nothing found related to this post in the assets\img\blog directory